KTStephano/peaches-bot.docs/docs.markdown

 This is only needed for guilds that run a private custom instance of the bot.
 It ends execution early if the triggering event was bot-generated.

+### purgeOlderThan channelID age limit

+This requires premium guild status.
+It purges messages that are older than `age` which should be of type Duration which can be created using the `toDuration` function. `limit` should be no more than 5000.

+One limitation is messages older than Discord's maximum.
+Discord does not allow bots to bulk delete these types of messages.

 ### downloadAttachment attachment

 **Note:** Only bots listed as privileged can run this.